 Satya Dharm Muktavli and Shatopadesh established Shardha Ram as a poet of eternal devotion and dedication on a par with Tulsidas and Surdas of the Bhakti Movement.

 Shardha Ram was born in a Brahmin family at a small town, Phillaur (Jalandhar) in the year 1837.
 His father, Jai Dyalu was an astrologer by profession.
-When the latter learnt about the birth of a son, he predicted that the boy would accomplish many things and win laurels during the short span of his life.
+When the latter learned about the birth of a son, he predicted that the boy would accomplish many things and win laurels during the short span of his life.
 The prediction came true.

 Though Shardha Ram was the product of religious turmoil of his age, he was far ahead of his times”.
 His novel Bhagyawati, written with the sole purpose of bringing an awakening amongst the womenfolk, has been called the first Hindi novel, although the claim is not uncontested.
 Pariksha Guru, written by Shri Niwas Dass, is a contender for the prestigious first place.
 Bhagyawati can, however, rightly claim many firsts in the field.